- Recent Updates for Schools

 - NEU PC Plus Programme

 Offers low-income households with student or person with disabilities the opportunity to own a brand new computer at an affordable price.
-Together with industry and community partners, IMDA has enhanced the NEU PC Plus programme to make digitalisation more accessible, to those who need it, such as low-income students who require digital access for Home-Based Learning.
+Together with industry and community partners, IMDA has enhanced the NEU PC Plus programme to make digitalization more accessible to those who need it, such as low-income students who require digital access for Home-Based Learning.

 - Engineering Good

-With all of Singapore now required to practice social distancing and turning to Working from Home and Home Based Learning, laptops and computers are in high demand.
+With the shift to Working from Home and Home Based Learning, laptops and computers are in high demand.
 Engineering Good is putting together/fixing old laptops and offering them to those who cannot afford one of their own.

 Additional Help and Assistance

-- The SG Assist and Good Hood apps can pair citizens who are in need of help up with a nearby volunteer.
+- The SG Assist and Good Hood apps can pair citizens who are in need of help for everyday errands with a nearby volunteer.

 During this challenging time, remember to take care of your emotional and mental well-being: